Departure Dates for 2025 and 2026

 Although we were a small group of 8 people, he still sent two guides with us -Ramesh and Gokarna (Goki, as he was called ).
 Couldn’t have asked for better ones.
 By the end of two weeks, we had become good friends with them.

-Ramesh was a very responsible and sensible person who was very well aware of his duties as a guide.
-Never had a dull moment with Goki around, he being the perennial entertainer.
+Ramesh was a very responsible and sensible person who was very well aware of his duties as a guide—he never had a dull moment with Goki around, he being the perennial entertainer.
 The stay, food, hospitality, and personal touch exceeded our expectations.

 We never felt isolated and helpless in that inhospitable terrain.
-We would definitely come back to Nepal for a trek again and book through the same company.
-Without hesitation, he asks for Ramesh and Gokarna as guides.
+We would come back to Nepal for a trek again and book through the same company.
+Without hesitation, he asks for Ramesh and Gokarna to be his guides.
 The Everest base camp trek has been the most fantastic experience of our lives.

 Mohan Gopal Krishnan